How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Dataset

-An important detail of PBS for our analysis is that a relay does not run an auction for a given slot if the assigned proposer is not registered with it.
-This occurs in our data: of the 39 slots we study, 11 show no bidding activity because the proposers were not connected to the Agnostic relay.\footnote{These are the slots leading to blocks 21,322,624; 21,322,625; 21,322,627; 21,322,629; 21,322,633; 21,322,634; 21,322,636; 21,322,644; 21,322,646; 21,322,647; and 21,322,651.} Also, each block in our dataset has two timestamps: \textit{received at} (i.e., received from the builder) and \textit{made available at} (i.e., made available to the proposer).
+Also, each block in our dataset has two timestamps: \textit{received at} (i.e., received from the builder) and \textit{made available at} (i.e., made available to the proposer).
 The gap between them reflects the time needed for the relay to simulate the block and verify its validity.\footnote{Some blocks are treated ``optimistically''---they are made available immediately, with simulation performed in the background.
 If the simulation later fails, the builder’s next submission is not treated optimistically.
 Such blocks account for only 3.8\% of our sample.} This simulation delay is non-trivial: the median is 0.76 seconds, with the 75th percentile at 1.5 seconds.
 In what follows, we use the \textit{received at} timestamp, as it better captures the events we study---such as when a builder submits a block or when a transaction first appears.

 As noted earlier, our primary dataset covers 15,097 blocks submitted across 28 bidding cycles.
-The number of blocks per slot ranges from 220 to 951, with a mean of 539 and a median of 509.
+Across those cycles, the number of blocks per slot ranges from 220 to 951, with a mean of 539 and a median of 509.
 We can attribute 14,043 of these blocks to 23 known builders.
 The most active are Titan Builder (7,024 blocks, 46.5\%), Rsync Builder (2,259, 15.6\%), Flashbots (1,936, 12.8\%), and Beaverbuild (1,418, 9.4\%).
 Most blocks in our dataset---12,895 in total---were also submitted to at least one other relay.
 However, when comparing across \textit{all} relays, we find an imbalance.
 Titan Builder submitted 13,679 blocks overall (25.6\%), Rsync Builder 7,936 (14.9\%), Flashbots 2,626 (4.9\%), and Beaverbuild 21,447 (40.2\%).
 Thus, Beaverbuild contributes far fewer blocks to Agnostic Relay than to other relays.
 We recognize this imbalance as a limitation of our dataset.

 Just as searchers and users pay builders to include their transactions, builders pay proposers through a \textit{fee reception} transaction appended at the end of each block.
 In our dataset of 15,097 blocks, 13,848 (91.7\%) contain such a transaction, corresponding to 12,205 distinct fee reception transactions (different blocks may include the same fee reception transaction).
 The remaining blocks---those without a fee reception transaction---are low-value submissions in which the builder sets the \textit{fee recipient} variable directly to the proposer’s address.
 In these cases, the bid equals the sum of payments sent to that address.
 In what follows, we use the term ``transactions'' to mean all transactions \textit{excluding} fee reception transactions.
 This yields 10,793 unique transactions (by hash), of which 5,576 were eventually included in a winning block, either in the cycle where they first appeared or later.